-Waldeck are designing the lighting, power, data and telephone, containment system, HVAC, water and public health services, fire alarms and protection systems, to RIBA Stage 4c.
+Our team designed the lighting, power, data and telephone, containment system, HVAC, water and public health services, fire alarms and protection systems for the new facility, to RIBA Stage 4c.

-Waldeck has taken the lead in rigorously planning and implementing the efficient build of this facility by drawing on extensive BIM experience.
-This includes guiding client engineers on the mechanical and engineering processes required for the production of the building surrounding the single-stream boiler.
+We took the lead in rigorously planning and implementing the efficient build of the facility by drawing on extensive Building Information Modelling (BIM) experience.
+This included guiding client engineers on the mechanical and engineering processes required for the production of the building surrounding the single-stream boiler.

 - Heat Management

-Heat management is critical, with the Employers Requirements dictating that temperatures be kept below 50°C and above 5°C. Temperatures outside of this range would adversely affect the operation of the process plant – reducing output.
+Heat management was critical to this project, with the Employers Requirements dictating that temperatures be kept below 50°C and above 5°C. Temperatures outside of this range would adversely affect the operation of the process plant – reducing output.
 At peak outdoor temperatures, maintaining the maximum temperature in the boiler hall is extremely difficult.
 The client was faced with mechanically ventilating the area – a route that is costly, impractical and hard to maintain.

 Waldeck identified how to naturally ventilate the area, strategically placing and sizing louvres to get the optimum air flow throughout the building.
 Advanced thermal modelling software was used to simulate the worst case outdoor weather criteria and air flows through the building with different louvre sizes and positions.
 Waldeck’s strategy mapped out the optimum positions and size of louvres, which limited temperatures to the safe range – ensuring safety and minimising costs.